dsguinto/OnRoute/readme.md

 - Validation checks if user left field empty, or if search input does not have any results
 - Successful results will display a table with all the values matching the search result
 - Flights that have passed will display a "Book Unavailable" notice
 - Flights that are in the future will display a "Book" button.
-If the user clicks the button, the data from the flight they selected will be saved and they will be carried over to the mealSelection.php page.
-Their selected flight will appear on this page, and they will be prompted to select a meal for their flight.
+If the user clicks the button, the data from the flight they selected will be saved and they will be carried over to the flightBooking.php page.
+Their selected flight will appear on this page, and they will be prompted review their flight details before confirming.
+Once they click the button, a flightBooking row will be added to the flightBooking table in the dB.
+Meals and seat selections will be able to be added later.